freedomofpress/securedrop-docs/docs/development/translations.rst

 #.
 Visit `SecureDrop's demo server`_.
 #.
 Take note of the **username**, **passphrase** and **current TOTP token**
-   at the bottom of the page, you will need them to log in.
+   at the bottom of the page; you will need them to log in.
 #.
 Click on the "Journalist Interface" link.
 #.
 Input the **username**, **passphrase** and **current TOTP token**
    ("Two-factor Code") to log in.